 It is widely believed that the number of jobs is limited, and therefore when some people succeed by acquiring well-paying jobs, or any kind of job, this inevitably means that others will necessarily fail.
 This belief seems to be confirmed when those who live in a capitalist society look around them or read or watch the news, where they often hear about mass layoffs, job losses, and business failures.
 And yet, the fact of the matter is that, over time in all economically successful countries, as the population has gradually increased, so too has the total number of jobs, including well-paying jobs.
 In other words, there is no limit to the number of jobs that can exist in a society, country, or the entire world.
-Granted, this increase is not always sufficient to provide enough work for all those who want and need to work, meaning that there is a disparity between the number of people who want to work and the number of well-paying jobs that are available, and neither does it necessarily provide well or even adequately remunerated jobs that allow all people to obtain the things they need to keep both body and spirit together, while living a meaningful, satisfying, and dignified life.
+Granted, this increase is not always sufficient to provide enough work for all those who want and need to work, meaning that there is a disparity between the number of people who want to work and the number of well-paying jobs that are available, and neither does it necessarily provide well or even adequately remunerated jobs that allow people to obtain the things they need to keep both body and spirit together, while living a meaningful, satisfying, and dignified life.

 Born in 1820 into a lower-middle-class Nonconformist English family in Derby, [Herbert] Spencer had a lifelong hatred of state power.
 In his early years he was on the staff of the Economist, a weekly periodical that was fanatically pro-laissez-faire. […] It was Spencer, and not Darwin, who actually coined the phrase ‘survival of the fittest,’ and Spencer quickly saw how Darwinism might be applied to human societies.
 His views on this were uncompromising.
 Regarding the poor, for example, he was against all state aid.
 They were unfit, he said, and should be eliminated: ‘The whole effort of nature is to get rid of such, to clear the world of them, and make room for better.’

-Although there are few people today who would espouse such extremist views about the poor, at least not openly, as the founder of the theory known as Social Darwinism did, there are nevertheless many people who concur with Spencer in believing that the poor and less fortunate members of society should neither be helped nor be given money by the state or government.
+Although there are few people today who would espouse such extremist views about the poor, at least not openly, as the founder of the theory known as Social Darwinism did, there are nevertheless many people who concur with Spencer in believing that the poor and other less fortunate members of society should neither be helped nor be given money by the state or government.
 Like Ebenezer Scrooge before his Dickensian transformation, they callously declare, “Bah, let the poor starve and thereby rid the world of their useless and parasitic existence.”
 But these ignorant people make the mistake of assuming, from a person’s present condition and limitations, that that is all one is capable of doing.
-In doing so, they have completely overlooked the effect of inhibition in limiting the things that people are capable of doing.
+In doing so, they have completely overlooked the effect of inhibition in limiting the things that all people are capable of doing.
 To a person who has grown up hearing other people speak only one language, all the other languages that are spoken in the world become difficult or impossible to learn.
 But this does not mean that the person was never capable of learning all those other languages.
-In the present day, examples of non-native language acquisition, such as native Chinese who learn English, native Japanese who learn Portuguese, and native Africans who learn French, are far too numerous for anyone to maintain such a naively mistaken belief.
+In the present day, examples of non-native language acquisition, such as indigenous people who learn Spanish in Latin America, ethnic Japanese who learn Portuguese in Brazil, and native Africans who learn French, are far too numerous for anyone to maintain such a naively mistaken belief.
 Another common example, which is found all over the world, is that immigrant children, whose parents aren’t able to achieve fluency in the language of their new country, because the children are exposed to it from a young age, can speak it fluently without an accent, that is, in the manner in which it is spoken by the other people in their new country, who were born and grew up there.

 But what is true of language acquisition is true of all other human abilities, for language is only one of the many different things that human beings are capable of doing – provided, of course, that one has the opportunity to observe others performing the skill or behaviour, preferably from a young age.
 In other words, the assumption of innate or genetically-determined abilities and limitations, which is the shibboleth on which the philosophy of Social Darwinism is based, is completely false.